yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/postgres-npgsql.md

 | user | User for connecting to the database | yugabyte
 | password | Password for connecting to the database | yugabyte

-#### Using SSL
+Set up the driver properties to configure the credentials and SSL Certificates for connecting to your cluster.
 The .NET Npgsql driver validates certificates differently from other PostgreSQL drivers.
 When you specify SSL mode `require`, the driver verifies the certificate by default (like the `verify-ca` or `verify-full` modes), and fails for self-signed certificates (like YugabyteDB's).
-You can override this by specifying "Trust Server Certificate=true", in which case it bypasses walking the certificate chain to validate trust and hence works like other drivers' `require` mode.
+You can override this by specifying `Trust Server Certificate = true`, in which case it bypasses walking the certificate chain to validate trust, and hence works like other drivers' `require` mode.
 In this case, the Root-CA certificate is not required to be configured.

 The following is an example connection string builder for connecting to a YugabyteDB cluster with SSL enabled.